good-to-know

 How does the fuel cell work?

-The hydrogen ions combine with the oxygen ions at the cathode to form water while releasing heat.
+Meanwhile, the hydrogen ions pass through the membrane from the anode to the cathode before combining with the oxygen ions at the cathode to form water while releasing heat.
+Compared to other systems, fuel cells achieve high levels of efficiency.

 Where can the FFC be used?